Bank Forum: Ownership and management

-Chairman of the Board of Bank Forum Commerzbank Group is Vadym Berezovyk.
+The chairman of the Board of Bank Forum Commerzbank Group is Vadym Berezovyk.

-July 30, 2012 Commerzbank sold its stake to Ukrainian Smart Group.
+July 30, 2012, Commerzbank sold its stake to Ukrainian Smart Group.

 The bank is currently under liquidation according to the National Bank of Ukraine.

 Activities

-Bank Forum was a founded in 1994 and operated in Ukraine.
+Bank Forum was founded in 1994 and operated in Ukraine.

 Bank Forum was a universal bank which offered a range of banking services.

 The bank’s annual financial statements were confirmed by independent international auditors.
 Every year Bank Forum was rated by Moody's Investors Service (since 2004; ratings as of 1 December 2011: B1/B3) and Fitch Ratings (since 2006; rating as of 1 December 2011 is B).

-Since 2001 Bank Forum cooperated with the European Bank for Reconstruction and Development (EBRD), implementing in Ukraine a number of joint programs.
-Programs included Lending Program for Small and Medium-Size Business, Microlending Program, Trade Facilitation Program, Mortgage Lending Program.
-In December 2007 Bank Forum became a participant of the all-Ukrainian EBRD program on energy efficiency increase.
+Since 2001 Bank Forum cooperated with the European Bank for Reconstruction and Development (EBRD), implementing in Ukraine several joint programs.
+Programs included a Lending Program for Small and medium-sized Businesses, a Microlending Program, a Trade Facilitation Program, Mortgage Lending Program.
+In December 2007 Bank Forum became a participant in the all-Ukrainian EBRD program on energy efficiency increase.

 Bank Forum was the first Ukrainian banking institution to conduct private placement of 10% of its shares among foreign investors (in 2005), and in 2006 issued and successfully placed Eurobonds.